- Sashité for Developers

 Single-style catalogs (informative)

-These tables illustrate one common mapping for well-known games.
+These tables illustrate common mappings for well-known Games.
 They are examples, not requirements.

 c:…